vlowvlow/vlowvlow.github.io/index.md

 pure good stuff and pure good people that important in our life is never die, they just live in our imagination heart. even in afterlife, maybe, we will be look alike spirit creature, and dont have heart, but i still believe our heart was there, to remember us, bout the reason, cuz for pure good things, even reality isnt, but y'all already know y'all come there for pure good, and thats enough, and y'all already do ur best ^-^, im done with life, thanks all, wish y'all the best -quote by unknown knight

-if im offline, i just believe, im on a pure good adventure! and im preparing something good for y'all! i believe y'all doing same as me too! so we can focus what the best to do, ig, even reality isnt all bout pure good, but i wish for pure good, as i think its best ^^
+if im offline, i just believe, im on a pure good adventure! and im preparing something good for y'all! i believe y'all doing same as me too! so we can focus what the best to do, ig, even reality isnt all bout pure good, its k, cuz i can only wish for pure good, ig ^^

 if im online, idk, i just do the best, and y'all alr do the best too, its k ^^